 In the context of SHAKEN, the approval of STI-CAs follows standard PKI practices, as outlined in RFC 3647 [Ref 6], including the definition of Certificate Policies as described in Clause 6.
 The STI-PA defines a CP and the STI-CAs provide a CPS describing their adherence to the CP during the approval process.

-Details on the management of the list of STI-CAs are provided in Clause 7 and the management of the authorized Service Providers in Clause 8.
+Details on the management of the list of STI-CAs are provided in Clause 7 and the management of the authorized STI Participants in Clause 8.

 STI-PA as Trust Authority